mivaniv23/Misty-Robot/README.md

 *   **Misty Robot**: You will need a Misty robot to interact with the Python code.

 *   **Python 3.9**: Ensure Python is installed on your system.

-*   **Google GenAI API Key**: You need an API key from Google GenAI to handle conversational responses.

 *   **Misty Python SDK**: The Misty Python SDK must be downloaded and set up on your local machine.